-Midterm Examinations:
+Midterm Examinations

 Midterm exams are scheduled during the seventh and eighth weeks of the semester.
-It is the responsibility of the faculty member to notify and announce to students the date of the midterm exam of a particular course and to assure appropriate administration of midterm exam as per the Examination Guidelines.
+It is the responsibility of the faculty member to notify and announce to students the date of the midterm exam for a particular course and to ensure the appropriate administration of the midterm exam as per the Examination Guidelines.

-Lab Examinations:
+Lab Examinations

-Computer-based courses examination are administered in the University labs adhering to the Examination Guidelines.
-Students must complete the lab examination with the University resources without any external and additional equipment and devices.
-The access of internet browser during the examination is prohibited, in case the student faces any technical issue, it is reported to the exam proctor.
+Practice-nature course examinations are administered in the labs/studios adhering to the Examination Guidelines.
+Students must complete the lab examination with the University's resources without any external and additional equipment and devices.
+Access to an internet browser during the examination is prohibited.
+In case the student faces any technical issue, it is reported to the exam proctor.

-Open Book Examinations:
+Open Book Exams